 It is important that you analyse your performance on these factors and work on improving the areas that you’re not so good at.
 If you start working on them right away, you can pretty much strengthen your application and take it to the next level.
 There are various strategies that can be followed to improve your profile and it depends largely on how you’re placed at the moment.
 More details on this in a later posts.

 Other Important Factors –

-There are some other factors that can also be improved on, such as International Experience, Learning another language, etc. However, these factors are largely dependent on the school that you’re applying to.
+Other than these 3 essential things students do alongside the GMAT, there are some other factors that can also be improved on, such as International Experience, Learning another language, etc. However, these factors are largely dependent on the school that you’re applying to.
 In a nutshell, you need to ensure that you’re doing your best to ensure that you’re a fit for the program and that Adcoms feel the same way about you.